aws-samples/amazon-sagemaker-local-mode/README.md

   - [**Bring Your Own Contianer CatBoost Algorithm**](catboost_bring_your_own_container_local_training_and_serving):  This example provides a detailed walkthrough on how to package a CatBoost algorithm for training and production-ready hosting.
 We have included also a Python file for local training and serving that can run on your local computer, for faster development.
   - [**Bring Your Own Contianer LightGBM Algorithm**](lightgbm_bring_your_own_container_local_training_and_serving):  This example provides a detailed walkthrough on how to package a LightGBM algorithm for training and production-ready hosting.
 We have included also a Python file for local training and serving that can run on your local computer, for faster development.
   - [**Bring Your Own Contianer Prophet Algorithm**](prophet_bring_your_own_container_local_training_and_serving):  This example provides a detailed walkthrough on how to package a Prophet algorithm for training and production-ready hosting.
 We have included also a Python file for local training and serving that can run on your local computer, for faster development.

+- **Bring Your Own Container scikit-learn Processing Job :**

+  - [**Bring Your Own Contianer scikit-learn Processing Job**](scikit_learn_bring_your_own_container_local_processing):  This example provides a detailed walkthrough on how to package a scikit-learn Docker image for processing jobs.
+We have included also a Python file for local processing jobs that can run on your local computer, for faster development.

 **Note**: Those examples were tested on macOS and Linux.